Baseball, Basketball, Boxing, Football - American, Gymnastics, Physical Education, Soccer, Sports Parenting, Tennis, Volleyball

 Please sign in to rate this blog.

 This article is the first one of a series where we will be distilling each sports parenting skill, one by one.
-After a whole Sunday afternoon recalling my parenthood life and thinking about what can be best for your kids, I come up with the Timing.
+After a whole Sunday afternoon recalling my parenthood life and thinking about what can be best for your kids, I came up with the Timing.
 According to the Oxford Languages definition, Timing is the choice, judgment, or control of when something should be done.

 Have you watched the pros of any sport when they are in the flow?
 Michael Jordan or Roger Federer has time.
 They have that extra second that separates them from the rest.